GRAIL: Propulsion

 Thrusters aboard each spacecraft were capable of producing 22 N.

-Each spacecraft was fueled with 103.5 kg of hydrazine to be used by the thrusters and main engine to enable the spacecraft to enter lunar orbit and transition to the science phase of its mission.
-The propulsion subsystem consisted of a main fuel tank and a Re-repressurization system which were activated shortly after lunar orbit insertion.
+Each spacecraft was fueled with 103.5 kg of hydrazine, to be used by the thrusters and the main engine to enable the spacecraft to enter lunar orbit and transition to the science phase of its mission.
+The propulsion subsystem consisted of a main fuel tank and a helium-repressurization system which was activated shortly after lunar orbit insertion.

 Mission profile

 Launch attempts

-All times are in EDT (UTC-4).
+All times are in North American Eastern Daylight Time (EDT; UTC−4).

 Spacecraft technicians close the payload fairing around GRAIL before launch.

 GRAIL awaits launch at Cape Canaveral Air Force Station.

 Fire and smoke light up a blue sky as a United Launch Alliance Delta II Heavy rocket propels GRAIL into space.